 In gas detection applications, the data does not usually change rapidly, unless there is an upset condition.
 Even then, delays of a few seconds would make no difference, especially if an instantaneous alarm is going to sound anyway.

 Related to this is the matter of what number (or “argument”) is actually stored.
-In some systems—including the default setting of Interscan’s Arc-Max®—the data is sampled once per second; what is stored is the one-minute average of these readings.
+In some systems—including the default setting of Interscan’s Arc-Max®—the data is sampled three times per second; what is stored is the one-minute average of these readings.
 (Alarms are registered at the moment of occurrence.)

 It all comes down to this.
 Your data acquisition system can have the greatest “under-the-hood” operations, but what you will be dealing with as the end-user are screen and printed reports.